A127 road: History

 The A127 was designed as the eastern part of a major new road for vehicular traffic between Wanstead and Southend, the other section being the Eastern Avenue (now the A12).
 It opened in stages between June and September 1924.
 The road was formally opened by Prince Henry, Duke of Gloucester on 25 March 1925.

 Due to initial problems with newly constructed embankments along the line of the road, there were problems with surfacing which subsequently led Clement Attlee to complain that it was "one of the worst pieces of main road in West Essex."
 The road was not originally dual carriageway, with places being dualled during the 1920s and 1930s.
 Following concerns about safety, the remainder was dualled in the late 1930s.

-During WW2 the A127 was used to store army vehicles and equipment prior to the D-Day invasion of Normandy on 6 June 1944.
+During World War II the A127 was used to store army vehicles and equipment prior to the D-Day invasion of Normandy on 6 June 1944.

 The Gallows Corner Flyover, providing a free-flow link between Eastern Avenue and Southend Arterial Road, opened as a temporary link in 1969.
 The eventual assumption was that the flyover would be replaced by the M12 motorway, which was never constructed.

 Future developments

 A127/A1159 Cuckoo Corner & Priory Crescent

 In 2000 plans were announced to dual an 800 m stretch of the A1159 comprising Priory Crescent and upgrade the Cuckoo Corner junction connecting it to the A127.
-The road scheme has faced controversy due to its location over the Royal Saxon tomb in Prittlewell grave site and environmental loss and was the site of an anti-road protest camp known as Camp Bling.
+The road scheme has faced controversy due to its location over the Prittlewell royal Anglo-Saxon burial grave site and environmental loss, and was the site of an anti-road protest camp known as Camp Bling.